eugenefm/semantic-headings/README.md

 ### Section Elements

-By default the `SemanticSection` component does not render it's own element to the dom.
-However a component or element can be passed to the component using the `element` prop.
+By default the `SemanticSection` component does not render it's own element to the DOM.
+However a react component or element can be passed to `SemanticSection` using its `element` prop.
 Any additional props and refs passed to the component will be forwarded to that element.

 ```
 <SemanticSection element="div">